MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 44](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image48.png)

 	*While it appears all salespeople aren't meeting target, remember that the table visual isn’t yet filtered by a specific time period.
-You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop, Part 1** lab.*
+You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop** lab.*

 1. At the top-right corner of the **Fields** pane, collapse and then expand open the pane.